markh-de/KiVar/README.md

 The following Property allows grouping frequently used attribute properties for user convenience:

  * **All** (property identifier `!`).
    This placeholder property represents all three attribute properties **Fitted**, **inPos** and **inBom** (`f`, `p`, `b`).
-It can be used as a shortcut to save space, as most of the times, all three attributes are controlled together and set to the same state.
+It can be used as a shortcut, as most of the times all three attributes are controlled together and set to the same state.
 However, if finer control is desired, the state of individual attribute properties can still be overridden.
 Examples can be found in the next section.

 <!-- TODO really name it "all"? yes, all attributes, but there will be more than attributes to be controlled with properties -->